Metta Led Insights

 The 72 versus 12 finding from the Deloitte report deserves more attention than it has received.

-In the governance work I have been involved in, this is a recognisable pattern.
-It is produced not by ignorance, but by the social pressures that accumulate quietly in any high-performing group.
+It is also a recognisable pattern in the governance work I have observed.
+The asymmetry is produced by the social pressures that quietly accumulate in any high-performing group.
+This is groupthink in a new costume.
 Boards gravitate toward the voices that affirm innovation momentum.
 The voices that complicate it, including risk, security and ethics, become structurally marginalised.

 The pattern compounds.
 When the Chief Risk Officer is consulted only on isolated matters, the board loses the running risk dialogue that should accompany every major AI decision.
-When the Chief Information Security Officer is brought in late, the board sees security as a constraint on innovation rather than a condition for it.
+When the Chief Information Security Officer is brought in late, the board sees security as a brake on innovation.
 When ethics is treated as a separate workstream, it becomes detached from the commercial logic that drives the decisions ethics is meant to shape.

-The antidote is not more information.
-It is what I describe as perspective-taking and the search for integration: the paired capacities that allow a board to hold competing truths without collapsing into the comfort of consensus.
+The antidote is perspective-taking paired with the search for integration.
+These are the capacities that allow a board to hold competing truths and reach decisions that have been genuinely tested.

-What neither report addresses is the quality of attention directors bring into the room.
+Structure is necessary.
+The quality of attention directors bring into the room is what makes structure work.

-In research with Justin Brienza and Vincent Murdoch, I validated the Mindful Board Assessment Survey, an instrument designed to measure two distinct dimensions of attention within the boardroom context (King, Brienza and Murdoch, forthcoming).
+Recent research with Justin Brienza and Vincent Murdoch validated the Mindful Board Assessment Survey, an instrument designed to measure two distinct dimensions of attention within the boardroom context (King, Brienza and Murdoch, forthcoming).

 The first dimension, Embodied Mindfulness, captures a director's internal present-moment awareness during a meeting.
 This includes the capacity to notice one's own cognitive shortcuts, regulate one's emotional responses, and maintain focused attention through complex agendas.
 It is the inner condition for sound judgement.